-Like their Iodine counterparts, Oscar devs have made full use of the active community that has grown around React Native and improved their speed.
+Like their Iodine counterparts, Oscar devs have fully used of the active community that has grown around React Native and improved their speed.

 ‘They [the community – A.K.] are very good at opensourcing.
 Anything you want to do, someone tried to opensource that already.’

-Finally, Mou said that React Native and the libraries around it make testing the software much easier than on native technologies.
+Finally, Mou said that React Native and the surrounding libraries make testing the software much easier than on native technologies.

-Despite the positive impression that this framework has made on them, Oscar developers mention some of the drawbacks of React Native.
+Despite the positive impression that this framework has made on them, Oscar developers mention some drawbacks of React Native.
 The other teams should consider them when choosing the right technology stack.

 ‘And if you fall behind, someone’s got to take a week to just get you caught up,.’